 Save money on catering by serving your wedding cake as the dessert rather than splashing out on a separate one.

-6. Keep a tab on the free booze
+6. Keep a tab on the free bar

-Put on a completely free bar and you’re bound to get a nasty shock when it comes to paying the bill – especially as people tend to really ‘go for it’ when someone else is paying for their drinks.
+If you put on a completely free bar, you could find yourself paying for a very large bill at the end – especially as people tend to really ‘go for it’ when someone else is paying for their drinks.

-So keep the bar bill under control by paying for beer, wine and soft drinks – but not spirits.
+A good way to keep the bar bill under control is by paying for beer, wine and soft drinks – but not spirits.

 When it comes to the drinks served before the meal, offering Pimms rather than champagne is also a way to be generous and frugal at the same time.